Measure-Theoretic Probability

 Continuous case.
 If \(P_X\) is absolutely continuous with respect to \(\lambda\) — meaning \(\lambda(B) = 0\) implies \(P_X(B) = 0\) — then there exists a nonnegative measurable function \(f_X\) such that \[ P_X(B) \;=\; \int_B f_X(x) \, d\lambda(x) \quad \text{for every } B \in \mathcal{B}(\mathbb{R}). \] The function \(f_X\) is the probability density function (PDF), and the relationship is written compactly as \[ f_X \;=\; \frac{dP_X}{d\lambda}, \] the Radon-Nikodym derivative of \(P_X\) with respect to \(\lambda\).

-The Radon-Nikodym theorem guarantees the existence of \(f_X\) whenever \(P_X \ll \lambda\) (absolute continuity).
-We do not prove this theorem here — the full proof requires additional machinery — but we use the result freely.
-This perspective elevates the PDF from "the derivative of the CDF" to a precise statement about how one measure relates to another: the density \(f_X(x)\) measures the local rate at which \(P_X\) accumulates probability relative to the rate at which \(\lambda\) accumulates length.
+The Radon-Nikodym theorem guarantees the existence of \(f_X\) whenever \(P_X \ll \lambda\) (absolute continuity) and the dominating measure \(\lambda\) is \(\sigma\)-finite — a condition satisfied here, since \(\lambda\) is \(\sigma\)-finite on \(\mathbb{R}\).
+The proof is developed in a later chapter; for now we use the result freely.
+This perspective elevates the PDF from "the derivative of the CDF" to a precise statement about how one measure relates to another.

 The End of the Discrete-Continuous Dichotomy